-If the glass should break, carefully lift off the door.
-Remove the 9 screws from the back, and remove the inner frame assembly.
+Remove the 4 screws from the back, and gently take out the inner frame assembly.
 Then, remove all the loose pieces of glass and replace only with a 4mm ceramic new glass panel and gasket available from an authorized RAIS dealer.

-Assemble the inner frame, tighten screws evenly (star formation), and put the door back on.
+Assemble the inner frame, tighten the screws evenly (star formation), replace the door/s, and gently tap the locking pins from the outside on the stove for the RAIS 4 and RAIS 106.